dbpedia/embeddings/gsoc2017-nausheen/ReadMe.md

 <h3> Code and Contribution </h3>
 You can find all the code contribution (new codes/ updated codes) information at https://github.com/nausheenfatma/embeddings/blob/master/gsoc2017-nausheen/contribution_patch.patch

+You can download the 1 million DBpedia dataset for training, and the final DistMult embeddings from here:

 <h3> Conclusion </h3>

 ![alt text](https://github.com/nausheenfatma/embeddings/blob/master/gsoc2017-nausheen/polynomial.PNG)